Avahag/Data-205-final-project-/README.md

 # Accident Rate and Contributing Factors
 ## Overview
-This project investigates the relationship between various traffic and environmental factors and accident rates in Montgomery County, Maryland.
-By analyzing accident data, traffic volumes, and infrastructure factors, the project aims to identify trends, patterns, and areas needing improvement to enhance road safety.
+his project focuses on analyzing the accident rate in Montgomery County, Maryland, and uncovering patterns in accident counts.
+By examining trends and contributing factors, it aims to provide insights that can guide improvements in road safety and transportation policies.
+The analysis is based on the Montgomery County Crash Report dataset, which contains detailed information on various factors such as vehicle types, road conditions, lighting, weather, and accident severity.
+The findings from this project can help identify high-risk areas, understand relationships between environmental and traffic factors, and prioritize interventions to reduce accidents and improve safety for all road users.
 ## Datasets
 1. Montgomery County Crash Report Data
 Contains 36 variables related to accidents.